EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 }
 ```

 Now when we use it, both someBool and someString are required.
-Hence the
+Hence, the
 following attempt to assign an empty object to a const of type myInterface is
-a TypeScript error.
+a TypeScript error:

 ```typescript
 const myObj: myInterface = {} // TypeScript error!
 ```

-The object we assign must have both required properties.
+The object we assign must have both required properties:

 ```typescript
 const myObj: myInterface = {